ahhnevermore/mixorcerers/README.md

 With these simple rules out of the way, I hope you will be able to enjoy the current game a little bit, even though it is basically a demo.
 Please reach out to me for any issues
 -kryzel

+Common Coding Patter(ns)

+1. h before a variable denotes a handle
+2. xw is the max x position. yw is the corollary